tylerbcrawford/monsterr-media-server/cline_docs/250304-visual-overhaul.md

    - Improve alignment and grid structure
    - Enhance visual hierarchy of elements

+4. **Theme Consistency Improvements**
+    - Replace hardcoded colors with theme variables throughout the UI
+    - Ensure all UI elements properly adapt to both light and dark modes
+    - Fix styling issues in resource summaries, accordions, and form elements
+    - Update storage bars and toggle switches to respect theme settings

 ### 2.2 Future Visual Enhancements (Planned for Later)

 These improvements will be documented for implementation in a future update: